-Because I wanted to be able to test options before buying in bulk to replace all the lights in the camper.
+Because I wanted to be able to test options before buying in bulk (to replace all the rest of the lights in the camper).

-I purchased 4 different alternatives for the remaining lights.
+I purchased four different alternatives for the remaining lights.

 Once I was happy with the bulb size and the kind of light that gave (some are warmer than others, so if you want a cooler light the best way to go is by testing)

-I purchased the total of lights I neede to replace (and in the case of the bulbs, I purchased extras so we could have in hand in case one broke.)
+I purchased the total of lights I needed to replace (and in the case of the bulbs, I purchased extras so we could have in hand in case one broke.)